 HSD will monitor a set of core health measurements to evaluate health outcomes of CLNM members.
-The chart of Evaluation Criteria (Appendix C on page 50) lists required health performance measures, designating outcomes as clinical and social determinants of health, experience of care, quality of care, utilization of services, or cost of care.
+The chart of Evaluation Criteria (Appendix C on page 54) lists required health performance measures, designating outcomes as clinical and social determinants of health, experience of care, quality of care, utilization of services, or cost of care.
 Please note the table is organized by the following five overriding goals of the CLNM program:

-- 1. Promote acute and long-term health; - 2.
-Prevent risk behaviors; - 3.
+1. Promote improvement in acute and long-term health conditions;

+- 2. Prevent risk behaviors; - 3.
 Enhance member engagement and self-efficacy; - 4.
 Improve quality of life for individuals with SMI/SED; - 5.
 Reduce avoidable utilization of emergency departments, inpatient, and residential services.

-Much of this information will be captured through providers' use of the BHSDStar service module; other information will be collected through MCO HEDIS data, HSD claims data, and Member surveys.
+Much of this information will be captured through providers' use of the BHSDStar service module; other information will be collected through MCO HEDIS data, HSD claims data, and member surveys.
 Quality reports will be monitored by the Steering Committee at regular intervals to determine program efficacy and as the basis of practice improvement plans if large gaps in health outcomes are identified.
+HSD will monitor Health Home enrollment, staffing, and caseload ratios monthly and provide data to HSD leadership and Steering Committee members.
+MCO may monitor enrollment and capacity through these data and BHSDStar tracking.